What is Advanced Systemic Mastocytosis (AdvSM)?

 KIT D816V Testing

 A KIT D816V blood test may be helpful to aid in the diagnosis of patients who are being evaluated for AdvSM.
 Since the mutation is found in approximately 95% of SM cases, measurement of this genetic marker can help evaluate for AdvSM.
 There are different types of KIT tests available that vary in sensitivity.
 High sensitivity tests may be required to detect the mutation.
+There are other tests that may be helpful in diagnosing AdvSM; talk to your doctor about what testing might be most useful for you.

 Discover AYVAKIT® (avapritinib) for AdvSM